 Peter Bronder studied at the Royal Academy of Music and National Opera Studio, before taking his first engagements at Glyndebourne and Welsh National Opera, where he was engaged as principal tenor in mainly Italian lyric repertoire.
 He has since moved into the more dramatic, predominantly German repertoire.
 He has made numerous appearances in the UK at the Royal Opera House Covent Garden, English National Opera, Opera North and Scottish Opera.

-2016/17 he sings Herod with Frankfurt Radio Symphony, a role he recently also sang in Sao Paolo and Hong Kong, Iaryzhkin The Nose at the ROH, and Der Zwerg for Lisbon Opera, before making his debut with the New York Philharmonic as Mime.
+Last season, he sang Herod with the Frankfurt Radio Symphony, Iaryzhkin in Barry Kosky’s new production of The Nose at the ROH, and Der Zwerg in a new production for Lisbon Opera, before making his debut with the New York Philharmonic as Mime Das Rheingold.

-Notable engagements include Mime Der Ring des Nibelungen (Teatro alla Scala, Staatsoper Berlin), title role in Rienzi (Oper Frankfurt), Herod (Teatro alla Scala Milan, Teatro Real Madrid, Teatro Regio Turin), the title roles in Der Zwerg and Palestrina in Frankfurt, Loge (Edinburgh Festival, Stuttgart), as well as appearing at the Metropolitan Opera New York, Bayerische Staatsoper Munich, San Francisco Opera, Netherlands Opera, La Monnaie Brussels, Komische Oper Berlin, Flanders Opera, Teatro de la Maestranza Seville, and at the Chatelet Paris.
+Notable engagements include Mime Der Ring des Nibelungen (Teatro alla Scala, Staatsoper Berlin, Liceu Barcelona, Teatro Massimo Palermo), title role in Rienzi (Oper Frankfurt), Herod (Teatro alla Scala, Teatro Real Madrid, Teatro Regio Turin), the title roles in Der Zwerg and Palestrina in Frankfurt, Loge (Edinburgh Festival, Ruhrtriennale, Stuttgart), as well as appearing at the Metropolitan Opera New York, Bayerische Staatsoper Munich, San Francisco Opera, Netherlands Opera, La Monnaie Brussels, Komische Oper Berlin, Flanders Opera, Teatro de la Maestranza Seville, and at the Chatelet Paris.